 Linda Bishopp MA Psychotherapy, DMS, TFTAlg., Dip.
 Couns., Reg MBACP, MCThA, MTHF

-Supervision enables insight into the dynamics of your relationships with your clients; offers support to you as you support your clients; you can discuss professional matters and legal compliance, and you can receive mentoring on business and practice matters.
+Supervision enables insight into the dynamics of your relationships with your clients (I use the word ‘clients’, though depending on your profession, you may use another word); offers support to you as you support your clients; you can discuss professional matters and legal compliance, and you can receive mentoring on business and practice matters.

-Your supervisor would normally be a more experienced therapist than you, however, you work in equality together, to work towards you being the best therapist for your client.
-It supports you when you are tired, perhaps when a client has drained your energy and you were unaware of this; it enables you to understand the effects of your communication style with clients; it enables insight into the therapist/client relationship and so much more.
+Your supervisor would normally be a more experienced therapist than you, however, you work in equality together, to work towards you being the best therapist/professional for your client.
+It supports you when you are tired, perhaps when a client has drained your energy and you were unaware of this; it enables you to understand the effects of your communication style; it enables insight into the dynamics of the therapist/client relationship and so much more.

-So, supervision can be supportive to many types of therapist – anyone who is in relationship with their client: hypnotherapy, NLP, homeopathy, healing, Reiki, and others, as well as the normally accepted counselling and psychotherapy.
+So, supervision can be supportive to many types of therapist and many professions – anyone who is in relationship with their client: hypnotherapy, NLP, homeopathy, healing, Reiki, and others, as well as the normally accepted counselling and psychotherapy.

 Here is a definition of supervision from ‘Practical Supervision’ by Henderson, Holloway & Millar: